Citigroup sees loan book hit in climate action ramp-up, document shows

 "This is the equivalent of the banks being assured by the Fed that the results would be ... shredded, buried, and wiped away from any use whatsoever," she said.

-(Reporting by Isla Binnie and Tatiana Bautzer in New York and Pete Schroeder in Washington; Editing by Greg Roumeliotis and Jamie Freed)
+(Reporting by Isla Binnie and Tatiana Bautzer in New York and Pete Schroeder in Washington; Editing by Lananh Nguyen, Greg Roumeliotis and Jamie Freed)